 8. PPC isn’t affected by algorithm updates

 Your PPC, paid search, results are much “safer” than your SEO results can be.
 If you have a successful PPC campaign running, it won’t be arbitrarily knocked out of orbit by the algorithm updates that so frequently affect organic rankings.

-Short of getting your AdWords account suspended, the only “algorithm” that affects your PPC results is the very accessible Quality Score metric.
+Short of getting your Google Ads account suspended, the only “algorithm” that affects your PPC results is the very accessible Quality Score metric.

 In other words, it’s much easier to “play by the rules” and succeed with PPC than it can be with SEO.
-It’s extremely useful to allocate some of your budget to PPC campaigns, because you’ll have them to fall back on if your site ranking are every heavily affected by an algorithm update.
+It’s extremely useful to allocate some of your budget to PPC campaigns, because you’ll have them to fall back on if your site ranking is every heavily affected by an algorithm update.

 9. Roughly half of web users can’t tell the difference between paid and organic search results